habeeb774/asiaatore/DEPLOYMENT.md

 - Verify webhook reception in production

 ## 8) Monitoring and logs
+- The server uses pino for structured logs.
+Control verbosity with `LOG_LEVEL` and enable pretty output locally with `PINO_PRETTY=true`.
 - Use PM2 logs: `pm2 logs my-store-server`
 - Add a log shipper (optional)